-If you would like to guarantee your chance to enter one of these colourful ice caverns, you can reserve your spot during the booking process.
-If you are travelling before November, you'll have a morning visit to a cave in Mýrdalsjökull glacier, otherwise, you'll check out a cave in the glacier Vatnajökull in the afternoon.
+If you would like to guarantee your chance to enter one of these colorful ice caverns, you can reserve your spot during the booking process.
+You'll have a morning visit to an ice cave in Mýrdalsjökull glacier if you are traveling before November.
+Otherwise, you'll check out a cave in the glacier Vatnajökull in the afternoon.

 Overnight, you will be staying in accommodation in the Vatnajökull area.